LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/threaded_engine_1.rst.txt

    threaded_engine(Engine)

 Enumerates, by backtracking, all existing engines.
-Engine names shall be regarded as opaque terms; users shall not rely on its type.
+Engine names shall be regarded as opaque terms; users shall not rely on their type.

 .. note::